LorenzoMonti/LorenzoMonti.github.io/about.md

 </p>
 <p style="text-align: justify;">
 During these years, I have also developed a great passion for non-standard interfaces, especially music, wearable, and haptic ones.
 I'm currently a post-doc researcher at INAF, I have worked on the control software for INAFs radio telescopes (Medicina, Noto and Sardinia Radio Telescope) for about two year.
-Now, I'm working on machine learning and deep learning models applied to the RR Lyrae stars time-series photometry.
+Now, I'm working on Machine Learning and Deep Learning models applied to the RR Lyrae stars time-series photometry.
 </p>

 <p>